Ernest L. Boyer: Early life and education

-Boyer was born on September 13, 1928 in Dayton, Ohio, to Clarence and Ethel Boyer.
+Boyer was born on September 13, 1928, in Dayton, Ohio, to Clarence and Ethel Boyer.

 He was one of three males in his family.
 His father worked in the basement of their home managing a wholesale book store and running a mail-order greeting-card and office-supply.
-William Boyer, Ernest’s paternal grandfather, was said to be the most influential figure in his younger years.
-William Boyer was head of the Dayton Mission of the Brethren in Christ Church and directed Ernest toward "a people-centered life."
+William Boyer, Ernest's paternal grandfather, was said to be the most influential figure in his younger years.
+William Boyer was head of the Dayton Mission of the Brethren in Christ Church and directed Ernest toward "a people-centered life".
 He taught Ernest, primarily through his own life, that service to others was a high calling and obligation.
 Boyer believed deeply in the connectedness of all things.
 That was a primary reason why he would later propose the connection of teaching, service, and research in Scholarship Reconsidered.
-He worried the research had trumped the roles of teaching and service in the university, and faculty roles were lesser for it.
-This concern was shared by Abraham Flexner, who worked for Carnegie nearly a hundred years earlier.
+He worried that research had trumped the roles of teaching and service in the university and that faculty roles were lesser for it.